neilkimmett/articles/2013-11-08-nsfilemanager.md

 }
 ~~~

+There are a number of file attributes that are made accessible through `NSFileManager`, which can be fetched with `-attributesOfItemAtPath:error:`, and other methods:

 #### File Attribute Keys

 > - `NSFileAppendOnly`: The key in a file attribute dictionary whose value indicates whether the file is read-only.